dyninst/dyninst/docs/parseAPI/developer/CFG.h.rst

   .. cpp:function:: private void delayed_link_return(CodeObject * co, Block * retblk)

+    Adds return edges to the CFG for a particular retblk, based on callers to this function.
+Handles case of return block that targets the entry block of a new function separately (ret to entry happens if the function tampers with its stack and maybe if this function is a signal handler?)

   .. cpp:function:: private void finalize()
   .. cpp:member:: private bool _parsed
   .. cpp:member:: private std::vector<FuncExtent *> _extents